Siterack/siterack-docs/docs/features.md

 # Features

 ## Overview
-**Siterack comes packed with advanced features designed to save you time and keep you focused on the things that matter.**
+**SiteRack comes packed with advanced features designed to save you time and keep you focused on the things that matter.**

 ### Here's a complete list of all core features: